-The first essay, “The One Life and Science: A New Relationship,” is by Sydney Record, Class of 2020, and looks at the Romantic idea of the One Life as it appears in environmentalism, revealing how this idea is now supported by the science that proves the interconnectedness of life on Earth.
-The second essay, “Extending Environmental Ethics through Fear,” is by Laura Cegarra, Class of 2020, and argues that both Carson and Lovelock use fear to supplement their ethical stances and so motivate readers to act on behalf of the environment.
+The third essay, “The One Life and Science: A New Relationship,” is by Sydney Record, Class of 2020, and looks at the Romantic idea of the One Life as it appears in environmentalism, revealing how this idea is now supported by the science that proves the interconnectedness of life on Earth.
+The fourth essay, “Extending Environmental Ethics through Fear,” is by Laura Cegarra, Class of 2020, and argues that both Carson and Lovelock use fear to supplement their ethical stances and so motivate readers to act on behalf of the environment.

-The third essay, “The Intertwining of Romanticism and Science through Metaphor,” is by Oliver George, Class of 2020, and explores the relationship of Romanticism and science in popular environmental writing, arguing that the expression of science through metaphor strengthens respect for the natural world and appreciation of the interconnectedness of nature.
-The fourth essay, “Ethical Anthropocentrism: Making Environmentalism Relatable,” is by Joseph Winters, Class of 2020, and examines ethically anthropocentric representations of human relationships found in Silent Spring and The Revenge of Gaia, showing how these representations help to connect with readers and make environmentalism more understandable.
+The fifth essay, “The Intertwining of Romanticism and Science through Metaphor,” is by Oliver George, Class of 2020, and explores the relationship of Romanticism and science in popular environmental writing, arguing that the expression of science through metaphor strengthens respect for the natural world and appreciation of the interconnectedness of nature.
+The sixth essay, “Ethical Anthropocentrism: Making Environmentalism Relatable,” is by Joseph Winters, Class of 2020, and examines ethically anthropocentric representations of human relationships found in Silent Spring and The Revenge of Gaia, showing how these representations help to connect with readers and make environmentalism more understandable.

-The fifth essay, “Metaphor and Visions of Home in Environmental Writing: From the Romantic Poets to Silent Spring and The Revenge of Gaia,” is by Alison W. Steinbach, Class of 2019, and examines the use of Romantic metaphor in the two books, especially the metaphor of home and how the two writers use it in a significantly different way from the Romantics.
-The sixth essay, “Daring to Care: Deep Ecology and Effective Popular Environmentalism,” is by Zeke Benshirim, Class of 2019, and considers the relationship of Lovelock to Carson with regards to environmental ethics, focusing on Norwegian philosopher Arne Naess’s concept of “deep ecology.”
+The seventh essay, “Metaphor and Visions of Home in Environmental Writing: From the Romantic Poets to Silent Spring and The Revenge of Gaia,” is by Alison W. Steinbach, Class of 2019, and examines the use of Romantic metaphor in the two books, especially the metaphor of home and how the two writers use it in a significantly different way from the Romantics.
+The eighth essay, “Daring to Care: Deep Ecology and Effective Popular Environmentalism,” is by Zeke Benshirim, Class of 2019, and considers the relationship of Lovelock to Carson with regards to environmental ethics, focusing on Norwegian philosopher Arne Naess’s concept of “deep ecology.”